Published 2026-07-18 · 21 min read

 Bear

-Trigger: Intercom Fin drops pricing to undercut Chatbase's self-serve tier while Sierra locks up enterprise.
+Trigger: Salesforce's Fin drops pricing to undercut Chatbase's self-serve tier while Sierra locks up enterprise.
 Chatbase can't close mid-market deals without enterprise sales infrastructure.
-The review-trust spiral continues, slowing the PLG flywheel.
+The early-adopter billing friction resurfaces and those lifetime-deal buyers' churn spreads, slowing the PLG flywheel.

 Consequence: Growth stalls at $15–18M ARR.
 The bootstrap philosophy makes it hard to hire aggressively enough.
 A smaller-than-hoped acquisition ($50–80M) by a mid-tier CRM (Freshdesk, Zoho) is the likely exit.